curly1/ZenBot/README.md

 - `ROC curve`
 - `AUC`

-After manuall response quality annotation, the following metrics could be computed to measure inter‑rater agreement for qualitative metrics:
+After manual response quality annotation, the following metrics could be computed to measure inter‑rater agreement for qualitative metrics:

 - `Cohen's Kappa` for binary metrics (i.e. `Response quality`).
 This metric assesses the correlation between the outputs of the automated checks and the binary pass-fail scores from the human annotators, while accounting for any biases or skewness towards always passing or failing.
 It takes into account the possibility of chance agreement.